Neuropathic pain: Deep brain stimulation

-Motor cortex stimulations
+Motor cortex stimulation

-Stimulation of the primary motor cortex through electrodes placed within the skull but outside the thick meningeal membrane (dura) has been used to treat pain.
-The level of stimulation is below that for motor stimulation.
-As compared with spinal stimulation, which is associated with noticeable tingling (paresthesia) at treatment levels, the only palpable effect is pain relief.
+Stimulating the primary motor cortex using electrodes placed within the skull but outside the thick protective layer known as the dura mater has been employed as a treatment for pain.
+The stimulation level used in this approach is lower than that required for motor activation.
+Unlike spinal stimulation, which often causes noticeable tingling sensations (known as paresthesia) at treatment levels, the primary effect observed with this method is simply pain relief.

-Spinal cord stimulators implated spinal pumps
+Spinal cord stimulators

 Spinal cord stimulators use electrodes placed adjacent to but outside the spinal cord.
-The overall complication rate is one-third, most commonly due to lead migration or breakage but advancements in the past decade have driven complication rates much lower.
+The overall complication rate is one-third, most commonly due to lead migration or breakage; however, advancements in the past decade have driven complication rates significantly lower.
 Lack of pain relief occasionally prompts device removal.

 NMDA antagonism

 The N-methyl-D-aspartate (NMDA) receptor seems to play a major role in neuropathic pain and in the development of opioid tolerance.
 Dextromethorphan is an NMDA antagonist at high doses.
 Experiments in both animals and humans have established that NMDA antagonists such as ketamine and dextromethorphan can alleviate neuropathic pain and reverse opioid tolerance.
-Unfortunately, only a few NMDA antagonists are clinically available and their use is limited by a very short half life (ketamine), weak activity (memantine) or unacceptable side effects (dextromethorpan).
+Unfortunately, only a few NMDA antagonists are clinically available and their use is limited by a very short half-life (ketamine), weak activity (memantine) or unacceptable side effects (dextromethorpan).

 Intrathecal drug delivery

-Intrathecal pumps deliver medication to the fluid filled (subarachnoid) space surrounding the spinal cord.
+Intrathecal pumps deliver medication to the fluid-filled (subarachnoid) space surrounding the spinal cord.
 Opioids alone or opioids with adjunctive medication (either a local anesthetic or clonidine).
-Rarely there are complications such as serious infection (meningitis), urinary retention, hormonal disturbance and intrathecal granuloma formation have been noted with intrathecal infusion, associated with the delivery method.
+Rarely are complications such as serious infection (meningitis), urinary retention, hormonal disturbance, and intrathecal granuloma formation noted with intrathecal infusion associated with the delivery method.

+Photopharmacology

+Photoswitchable analogs of the anticonvulsant drug carbamazepine have been developed to control its pharmacological activity locally and on demand using light, with the purpose of reducing adverse systemic effects.
+One of these compounds (carbadiazocine, based on a bridged azobenzene) has been shown to produce analgesia with noninvasive illumination in a rat model of neuropathic pain.